Sokolowski v. Fraud: Case Files

 "We will devote the rest of our lives to this effort.
 We will pursue every cryptocurrency fraudster until we win, exhaust all appeals, end up in personal bankruptcy, or die.
 There will be no other outcome."

-The song Atlas In The Junkyard was inspired by Digital Currency Group, Silbert, and Moro.
+The song Atlas In The Junkyard was inspired by Digital Currency Group, Silbert, Moro, the Genesis Debtors' Litigation Oversight Committee, and Selendy Gay.

 Court Documents